pushchain/push-chain-node/push-node-manager/README.md

-# Push Chain Validator 🚀
+# Push Node Manager 🚀

 Run a Push Chain validator node in minutes with our simple one-line installer.